A note on Huisken monotonicity-type formula for the mean curvature flow in a gradient shrinking extended Ricci soliton background: Concluding remarks

 For constructing a family of mean curvature solitons for the MCF in the corresponding self-similar solution to the $(\overline g, \overline w)$-extended Ricci flow background on $M$, it is enough to use Proposition~\ref{Prop-radFunc} and consider an $f$-minimal hypersurface $\Sigma$ of $M$ (although we know that hard work is needed to find $f$-minimal hypersurfaces for this case), and then one can proceed as in \cite[Thm.~3]{gomes2023mean} to obtain such a family.

 It would be great if Example~\ref{example:f-minimal} could be used to construct a family of mean curvature solitons for the MCF in an extended Ricci flow background.
-However, if we could use the parameters functions given in this example into Proposition~\ref{Prop-radFunc}, then we would also allow $\lambda$ to be a nonconstant radial smooth function, which may be useful in further studies.
+However, if we could use the parameter functions given in this example in Proposition~\ref{Prop-radFunc}, then we would also allow $\lambda$ to be a nonconstant radial smooth function, which may be useful in further studies.
 Indeed, we know that the stereographic projection

 given by is an isometry, where $g$ is given by $\frac{4}{(1+r^2)^2}\delta_{ij}$.
 Then, we can take $\Sigma =\pi(\partial\mathbb S^n_\epsilon),$ $\widetilde{f}=f\circ\pi^{-1} = \frac{\epsilon(n - 1)(1 - r^2)}{(\epsilon^2 - 1)(1 + r^2)}$ and $F(r)=\frac{1+r^2}{2}$ so that $\Sigma$ is a $\widetilde{f}$-minimal hypersurface of $(\mathbb{R}^n, g)$.
 Now, we define $\overline g(t) := \kappa (T - t) \psi^*_t g$ and $x(\cdot, t) := \psi(\cdot, -t + 2(T -\kappa)),$ for $\kappa = 1,$ with $t \in \big(2(T-1), T\big)$ and $\psi_{T - 1} = \operatorname{Id}$ in the shrinking case; and for $\kappa = -1,$ with $t \in \left(T, 2(T+1)\right)$ and $\psi_{T + 1} = \operatorname{Id}$ in the expanding case, where $\psi_t$ is a smooth one-parameter family of diffeomorphisms of $\mathbb R^n$ generated from the flow of $\nabla_g \widetilde{f}/\kappa (T - t).$ By taking $F$ and $\widetilde f$ in Proposition~\ref{Prop-radFunc} we get $w''+\psi(r)w'=0$, for some $\psi(r)$, from which we obtain $w(r)$ and $\lambda(r)=n-1 +\frac{\varepsilon}{\varepsilon^2-1}(n-1)(r^2-1).$ Besides, from \eqref{SecondForm-Scap}, we have $|\mathcal A(\cdot, t)| = \frac{\epsilon (n - 1)}{c\sqrt{T - t}}$ on $\Sigma_t$, and then it would be the corresponding type-I singularity for the shrinking case.